 - Meaning average of the squares of all the errors found when comparing predicted values with observed values.
 Squaring them makes the bigger errors count for more, making Mean Squared Error more popular than matrix what is.

-- Manual Median:
+- Manual Moving Average:

-- Manual Machine Learning:
+- Manual Mean: